sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 ## Exercise 2: Implementing hybrid connectivity by using the Azure Network Adapter

+In this exercise, you will implement hybrid connectivity using the Azure Network Adapter.

 ### Task 1: Register Windows Admin Center with Azure

+In this task, you will register Windows Admin center with Azure.

+In this task, you will register windows admin center with Azure.

 1. On **SEA-ADM1**, start Microsoft Edge, and then browse to `https://SEA-ADM1.contoso.com`.